Dropped Objects: Risk Awareness and Prevention – Toolbox Talks [Updated 2022]

 Active controls: Tool connectors, lanyards and topped containers

 Passive controls do not require active participation from the worker.
-These solutions, like netting, are stationary solutions that prevent an object from becoming a hazard or catch an object as it falls.
+These solutions, like netting, are stationary solutions that prevent an object from becoming a hazard or catch it as it falls.

 Active controls, like tool lanyards, are different.
 They are interacted with through the work day by the worker and move with them during the job.